alexanderop/slides/localFirstVue/slides.md

 class: 'gap-12'
 ---

-# Why RxJS with Vue?
+# How to use liveQuery?

 <div class="space-y-4">
   <div v-click="1">